 What to expect: Crowds, exposed schist rock and a difficult climb give way to jaw-dropping views from the top.
-Bring more water than you think you need, protect yourself from heat and enjoy the challenge.
+Bring more water than you think you need, protect yourself from heat and enjoy the challenge — check out some other safety tips here.
 Dogs are not allowed on Summit Trail.

 If you'd rather avoid the climb, the area around Piestewa Peak provides plenty of recreation and hiking opportunities.
 The 3.74-mile Freedom Trail (#302) encircles the base of the peak, while the Quartz Ridge Trail (#8A) climbs to connect with additional trails for views of the surrounding desert.
 For full descriptions of all hiking options, visit the Phoenix Parks and Recreation page for Piestewa/Dreamy Draw.

 This area gets its name from the long walk miners would take home in the early twentieth century.
 While miners initially went looking for copper in the region, they instead found cinnabar, a mineral used to extract mercury.
 The neurotoxins from the mineral left miners in an inebriated — or "dreamy" — state, hence the name.
 Nowadays, the area is used for hiking and biking, and the original Dreamy Draw path is now Arizona State Route 51, which runs through central Phoenix.

 Phoenix Mountains Park and Recreation Area (Main Entrance): 2701 E. Squaw Peak Drive

 Dreamy Draw Recreation Area: 2421 E Northern Ave